Google Assistant

 • incorporating text-based interactions and more languages

 On May 2, 2018, Google announced a new program on their blog that focuses on investing in the future of the Google Assistant through early-stage startups.
 Their focus was to build an environment where developers could build richer experiences for their users.
-This includes startups that broaden Assistant's features, are building new hardware devices, or simply differentiating in different industries.[45]
+This includes startups that broaden Assistant's features, are building new hardware devices, or simply differentiating in different industries.[45]arrow-up-right

 Voice